 - Contact the Director of the FIG Program, Amy Hughes Giard at 541-346-1079 or email firstname.lastname@example.org

 - Determine the College Connections theme and the two academic courses you would like to link.

-- Obtain the signatures requested on the fig_proposal_form_2017_page_1_only_002.docx.
+- Obtain the signatures requested on the 2018 FIG Proposal Form.
 Written approval by email is also accepted for both department heads and course instructors.